kahboom/nerdycode-posts/2019/snapshot-testing-in-react.md

 Alright, so then what should we be using for these snapshot tests?
 [Jest](https://jestjs.io/docs/en/snapshot-testing.html) can create snapshot files for you OOTB.
 In addition, you may find that you want to convert your React components to pure JS objects so that you can then use them for your snapshot.
 For that, there's always [React Test Renderer](https://reactjs.org/docs/test-renderer.html), which does the job without using a browser or jsdom.

-Example of a component that renders hyperlinks, borrowed directly from the docs:
+Example of a component that renders hyperlinks (from the docs):

 ```js
 // Link.react.js